 - Annual family income of $75,000 or less

-Students applying for the Freeholder Scholars Program must file for federal and state financial aid; the Freeholder Scholars Program award will cover the difference between Union County College tuition and fees and financial aid received up to $1,500.
+Students applying for the Commissioner Scholars Program must file for federal and state financial aid; the Commissioner Scholars Program award will cover the difference between Union County College tuition and fees and financial aid received up to $1,500.
 Students are eligible to receive the scholarship for four consecutive fall/spring semesters providing they maintain a 3.0 grade point average at the College.

 Union County College Foundation Scholarships